Menu

 The de Vries Institute aims to help Christian educators around the world deepen their capacity to root their work in higher education in Christian faith.

-Rather than a separation of faith and learning into two separate arenas, or merely setting faith and learning side by side, our belief is that since faith commitments deal with all of life, they can also inform work in all disciplines and aspects of higher education.
+Rather than a separation of faith and learning into two isolated arenas, or merely setting faith and learning side by side, our belief is that since faith commitments deal with all of life, they can also inform work in all disciplines and aspects of higher education.

 Faith and learning frameworks